 Those guidelines tell us we want a cell width of 250 points.

 And I know, based on my designs, I'll need 450 points vertically for the content of the cells.
 And the guidelines tell us for a six-column layout we need 48 points between cells horizontally and at least 100 points between cells vertically.

 And finally, to stay within the safe areas of a wide range of TVs, we want to leave 60 points at the top and the bottom and 90 points on the left and the right.
 And those numbers are also in the guidelines.

 So let's take a look at the cell itself.
 I have already given it a custom class and a reuse identifier.
 And we are going to zoom in a little bit and add some custom subviews.

 And then we'll drag out a label.

+Now I'll add some constraints to lay out these views.
 We want the ImageView to hug the top left and right edges.

 And then I'll add some constraints to my label.